Measuring and Mitigating Biases in Motor Insurance Pricing: Bias mitigation in car insurance pricing

 Balancing the number of bins and the size of each subpopulation, we have opted for a segmentation into seven bins, with the following breakdown: \begin{itemize} \item bin 1 if $y=0$; \item bin 2 if $y \in (0,250]$; \item bin 3 if $y \in (250,500]$; \item bin 4 if $y \in (500,750]$; \item bin 5 if $y \in (750,1000]$; \item bin 6 if $y \in (1000,1500]$; \item bin 7 if $y \in (1500,+\infty)$. \end{itemize} ~~\\

-The number of bins can be considered a hyperparameter, leading to the creation of different binning scenarios.
-The choice of these specific bins is guided by their alignment with the trends observed in the premium's distribution.
+The number of bins serves as a hyperparameter, resulting in various binning scenarios.
+The selection of these bins depends on their alignment with the observed trends in the premium distribution.

 Following the bin selection, the next step is to determine the scope of resampling.
 As previously discussed, resampling will only be performed on $S\vert Y$ since resampling on $Y$ would alter the specific distribution needed for the GLM.
 Although for algorithms like random forest, which make no distribution assumptions, resampling on $Y$ was attempted, it led to a notably lower LR due to the high premium levels predicted by the models.